murador/monobossap/README.md

 monobossap
 ==========
-Simple and fast application server in Mono, freely inspired by Wildfly.
+Microservice applications server for Mono and MS .net Framewor freely inspired by Wildfly.